axchristie/toolkit/_posts/2013-11-10-Serendipomatic.md

 ###Overview <span class="arrowh3"></span>

 Serendip-o-matic is a fun and accessible online tool that links a section of written text to digital content hosted by libraries, museums, and archives.
 Not only is it a valuable resource for discovering new sources, but also for expanding the research materials already on hand.
-This fun tool emphasizes the discovery and exploration of online content.
+This fun tool emphasizes the discovery and exploration of scholarly content online.

 ###Documentation <span class="arrowh3"></span>